codescene-oss/codescene-vscode/docs/number-of-functions-in-a-single-module.md

 Modules with too many functions are generally harder to understand.
 Such modules should likely be split into smaller and more cohesive units, e.g. by using the refactoring [EXTRACT CLASS](https://refactoring.com/catalog/extractClass.html).

 Modules with too many functions are also at risk of evolving into a [Brain Class](./brain-class.md).
-Brain Classes are problematic since changes become more complex over time, harder to test, and challenging to refactor.
+Brain classes are problematic since changes become more complex over time, harder to test, and challenging to refactor.
 Act now to prevent future maintenance issues.